Information technology tools and resources at the UW

 Special discounts and benefits with both AT&T and T-Mobile have been negotiated.
 Discounts range from 15% – 18% for employees and 10% – 15% for students, and are available to employees of the University and affiliated organizations.
 Other vendors may also offer discounts.
 Contact the vendors for more information:

-- Faculty, Staff, and Students 15% on on qualifying rate plans.
+- Faculty, Staff, and Students 15% on qualifying rate plans.
+Please note that T-Mobile has recently begun limiting the rate plans that qualify for this discount.

 - Contact the Advantage Representative Michelle.Chaddock@T-Mobile.com for special offer and details about the program or visit the UW T-Mobile Order Portal